 Would you like to study at a University?
 Many people feel they

-have been denied access to university level studies because they
+have been denied access to university because they left school

-left school early or did not achieve school results which reflected
+early or did not achieve school results which reflected their true

-their true potential.
-Others initially lack confidence in their
+potential.
+Others initially lack confidence in their ability to

-ability to succeed in such study or are finding that a lack of
+succeed in study or are finding that a lack of qualifications is a

-employment opportunities.
-Others simply don't know what is involved
+Others simply don't know what is involved in university study, or

-give students enough skills and confidence to undertake degree
+give students the skills and confidence to undertake degree level

-level studies at the Federation University Australia in the
+studies at Federation University Australia in the following

-FAST is open to people returning to study, or Year 12 leavers
+FAST is open to people returning to study, or recent Year 12

-who are considering alternative entry options into University.
-It
+graduates who are considering alternative entry options into

-is not open to applicants of school age, but is designed for those
+University.
+It is not open to applicants of school age, but is

 FAST is specifically designed to enable people returning to